-My husband was out and about today and ran into a tech at the gun store, who we deal with quite frequently.
+My husband was out and about today and ran into a technician at the gun store, who we deal with quite frequently.
 This gentleman asked how he could get his wife into shooting and maybe even hunting.

 I have a few friends whose wives aren’t against hunting, but they don’t want to hunt.
-They enjoy tagging along on hunts, and they love having the organic meat.
+They enjoy tagging along on hunts, and they love having organic meat.
 A bonus is that they’re spending quality husband-wife time together.
 So take them along.

 Inclusion, mentors, and classes!
 Find it.
 Good luck, be safe!
 Have fun!